 Welcome to Caldwell!
 Of the many choices out there, we are excited that you have chosen the Caldwell community to finish your degree.
 Although transfer students come to Caldwell with a familiarity with college life, we feel it is important to orient them to the wide array of resources and services available to them at Caldwell.

-Prior to the start of the semester, all transfer students must meet with the Director of Advisement to register for classes.
-You will then attend “TRANSFERmation,” Caldwell’s Orientation for Transfer students, on the first Monday of the semester, where you will be given an overview of the Caldwell curriculum, including Majors, the Liberal Arts Core Curriculum, Academic Deadlines and Procedures, and other opportunities Caldwell has to offer.
+Prior to the start of the semester, all transfer students must meet with an advisor in the Advisement office to register for classes.
+You will then attend “TRANSFERmation,” Caldwell’s Orientation for Transfer students, on the Friday morning before the official start date of the semester, where you will be given an overview of the Caldwell curriculum, including Majors, the Liberal Arts Core Curriculum, Academic Deadlines and Procedures, and other opportunities Caldwell has to offer.

 Some quick reminders about our Transfer Policy:

 Students may transfer in a maximum of 90 credits

 Credit will be given for any course in which a grade of C or greater has been received

 Half the total number of credits required for a major must be completed at Caldwell

 A student’s final 30 credits must be completed at Caldwell